 Course Typically Offered: Fall or Spring

-This honors course offers highly motivated students an intense introduction to American jazz and blues history.
+This honors course offers students an intense introduction to American jazz and blues history.
 The topic, viewed through historical, cultural, and sociological lenses, focuses upon the evolutionary development of jazz music and the artists responsible for its creation.
 Methods include historical and sociological analysis of each style period and extensive guided listening.
 The course emphasizes understanding the impact of cultural, sociological, racial, and other influences upon the development of jazz and the influence of jazz upon all of American popular music.
 UC CREDIT LIMITATION: Credit for MUS 119 or MUS 119H.

 MUS 120: Piano I